You are listening to the Sean Hannity Radio Show Podcast.

 All right.

-They said, listen, uh, this is it.
+They said, listen, this is it.

-You all you have to support the party.
+You have to support the party.

 You have to fall in the party line.

-But the question I have is why are the Bernie supporters still view him as their leader?
+But the question I have is: why are the Bernie supporters still view him as their leader?

 They didn't look there.